-This two-week short course is designed to provide an overview of Systems testing and is ideally suited to newcomers entering the field, experienced personnel who are returning to the field or need refresher training, and flight test managers or support personnel newly assigned to a systems flight test program.
+This two-week course is offered on-campus twice a year and is designed to provide an overview of Systems testing and is ideally suited to newcomers entering the field, experienced personnel who are returning to the field or need refresher training, and flight test managers or support personnel newly assigned to a systems flight test program.
 In addition to systems theory and operating practice, the principles and techniques of avionics flight testing are emphasized to provide students with a firm understanding and background necessary to participate immediately in any flight test program upon return to their respective organizations.
 Practical flight exercises are structured to build on material covered in the classroom lectures and to reinforce the students’ knowledge through practical application of theory.
 Students will conduct a final project and present their findings and recommendations on mission suitability and specification compliance in an oral briefing

 Anticipated Student Academic Outcomes

 Upon successful completion of this course, the student will:

 1. Avionics flight test process, specifications and regulations.

 2. Areas to be considered in planning a mission and how to write test cards.

 3. The format and content of technical reports, both written and oral.